 Situation: A group of employees who worked for a retail store in a touristy area of San Francisco were concerned about their safety due to their store’s closing an hour later than other nearby stores.
 After unsuccessful discussions with the manager and later, the owner, the employees posted their frustrations on Facebook.
 An employee who saw the posts showed them to the owner, and subsequently, the other three employees were fired.

 Ruling: The National Labor Relations Board reviewed the Facebook posts and determined they were acceptable.
 The employees were discussing the store’s closing earlier based on legitimate safety concerns, so the posts were considered protected under the NLRA.
 It was determined that the employer committed an unfair labor practice by firing the employees.

-However, there are limits to what the government allows.
-The following employee workplace speech is not legally protected:
+There are limits to what the NLRA covers, however.
+Beyond work-related conversations, the following employee activity is not legally protected: